Inslaw: The Promis implementation contract

 In 1979, the DOJ contracted with the Institute to do a pilot project that installed versions of PROMIS in four US Attorneys offices; two using the mini-computer version, and the other two a "word-processor" version which the Institute was developing.
 Encouraged by the results, the Department decided in 1981 to go ahead with a full implementation of locally based PROMIS systems, and issued a request for proposals (RFP) to install the mini-computer version of PROMIS in the 20 largest United States Attorneys offices.
 This contract, usually called the "implementation contract" in later litigation, also included developing and installing "word-processor" versions of PROMIS at 74 smaller offices.
-The now for-profit Inslaw responded to the RFP, and in March 1982 was awarded the three year $10m contract by the contracting division, the Executive Office of United States Attorneys (EOUSA).
+The now for-profit Inslaw responded to the RFP, and in March 1982 was awarded the three-year $10 million contract by the contracting division, the Executive Office of United States Attorneys (EOUSA).
+Having previously developed a 16-bit version of PROMIS, Inslaw developed a 32-bit version, for various operating systems, specifically VAX/VMS, Unix, OS/400, and (in the 1990s) Windows NT.

 Contract disputes and Inslaw bankruptcy

 The contract did not go smoothly.
 Disputes between EOUSA and Inslaw began soon after its execution.
 A key dispute over proprietary rights had to be solved by a bi-lateral change to the original contract.
 (This change, "Modification 12," is discussed below.)
 EOUSA also determined that Inslaw was in violation of the terms of an "advance payment" clause in the contract.
 This clause was important to Inslaw's financing and became the subject of months of negotiations.
 There were also disputes over service fees.
 During the first year of the contract, the DOJ did not have the hardware to run PROMIS in any of the offices covered by the contract.
 As a stopgap measure, Inslaw provided PROMIS on a time-share basis through a VAX computer in Virginia, allowing the offices to access PROMIS on the Inslaw VAX through remote terminals, until the needed equipment was installed on-site.
 EOUSA claimed that Inslaw had overcharged for this service and withheld payments.

 The DOJ ultimately acquired Prime computers, and Inslaw began installing PROMIS on these in the second year of the contract, in August 1983.
 The "word-processor" PROMIS installation, however, continued to have problems, and in February 1984 the DOJ cancelled this portion of the contract.
 Following this cancellation, the financial condition of Inslaw worsened, and the company filed for Chapter 11 bankruptcy in February 1985.